Asday/server-side-rendering-exploration/goals.md

     * [x] Returns head, html, and state post render;
     * [x] Can be given an arbitrary URL to render;
     * [ ] Processes redirects(?);
+    * [ ] Asynchronous requests within react are waited on before rendering;
   * [x] Express(?) might not be needed if we target `node` in webpack;
     * [x] Haha hell yeah it doesn't require it get memed on Express;
   * [x] Something to do with webpack to make it real javascript;